wholder/Cheetah3DParser/README.md

 Also, the 2nd value, V, is reversed from how it's used in OBJ files, so you must subtract this value from 1.0 to get the unreversed value.

 #### Joints
-Joint info is contained in the Array, which is linked to the "baseData" key in an Dictionary object, like this:
+Joint info is contained in the Array, which is linked to the "baseData" key in a Dictionary object, like this:
 ```
   baseData: Dictionary (1 items)
   linkData: Array (52 items)